cmgriffing/angular-18n-presentation/src/01-intro.md

 ## How i18n Generally works

 - The dev codes the app using default text values.

-- The translator receives an XLIFF file that contains the default values and translates them into the target language.
+- The translator receives a file that contains the default values and translates them into the target language.

-- The app then uses this file to replace the default values with the translated ones.
+- The app then uses this edited version of the file to replace the default values with the translated ones.

 <div class="notes">
 There are some tiny steps along the way that make this all possible and I will hopefully help you understand some of them better by the end of this.